 Check out what and where is 717 Area Code location map, Cities & Counties.

 US Telecom regulatory (FCC) has assigned specific state-wise calling codes.
-For the Pennsylvania state, 717 area code is assigned.
+For Pennsylvania state, a 717 area code is assigned.
 If you receive a phone call starting with 717 you should understand that the SIM is registered in the state of Pennsylvania.
-Here we go through what is area code 717, location.
+Here we go through the area code 717 location.

 All calls in the 717 area code that are currently dialed with seven digits will need to be dialed using ten digits, that is, the area code + telephone number.
 The same dialing procedure will apply to telephone numbers assigned to the new 223 area code.